deshawnwatson100-max/klarity-app/README.md

    - **📄 Text Input** - Expandable text field (up to 500 characters) to type additional details
    - **🎤 Voice Input** - One-tap recording interface to speak your thoughts
    - Voice recordings are automatically transcribed using Whisper API
-   - After submission:
+   - After submission, AI responds with a **two-part reflective understanding**:
+     - **Part 1: Reflective Understanding** - Empathetic reflection acknowledging your feelings (2-3 sentences with warmth and validation)
+     - **Part 2: Situation Clarity** - Neutral objective summary of the conflict and emotional dynamics (1-2 sentences, factual)
+   - Then re-analyzes with enriched information:
      - Context is added as a user message
-     - AI re-analyzes the situation with enriched information
+     - Updates deep analysis with additional context
+     - Regenerates tailored guidance based on fuller picture
-     - Updates deep analysis, guidance, and suggested replies
+     - Provides fresh suggested replies
      - Asks: "Is this more aligned with how you're feeling?"
    - Dynamic color theming based on your chosen intention
    - Smooth animations and visual feedback